Australian childcare worker charged with sex abuse of 91 children

 - Published

-A former Australian childcare worker has been charged with more than 1,600 offences after allegedly sexually abusing 91 children, filming it, then distributing it online.
+A former Australian childcare worker has been charged with more than 1,600 offences after allegedly sexually abusing 91 children, filming it, then distributing the content online.

-Police alleged the man preyed on young girls over a 15-year period at a dozen centres in Australia and abroad.
+Police allege the man preyed on young girls over a 15-year period at a dozen centres in Australia and abroad.

 He was arrested in August 2022, but it has taken police a year to investigate and identify alleged victims.